Rottweilers are a breed that is often misunderstood. People get confused about rottweiler relationship with children. Are rottweilers good with kids?

 These pups aren’t the best for those who work away often due to anxiety issues within the pup.

-Since it will miss its owner; however, with enough exercise outside or walks the block at times when you’re home, your rottweiler will be just fine.
+Since it will miss its owner; however, with enough exercise outside or walking the block at times when you’re home, your rottweiler will be just fine.

 Rottweilers are very protective of their family and territory.
 They don’t make the best guard dogs as they tend to get overly excited at times when someone new comes into view.